Journal Square: History

-The Journal Square Transportation Center, opened between 1973 and 1975, includes the Journal Square PATH and bus station. and is headquarters of the PATH.
+The Journal Square Transportation Center, opened between 1973 and 1975, includes the Journal Square PATH and bus station, and is the headquarters of PATH.
 It is built on an elevated bridge structure above the Bergen Hill Cut, an 1834 railroad cut once used by Pennsylvania Railroad main line and Jersey City Branch and now by the PATH rapid transit system and an occasional freight train.
 In front of the station is a statue of Jackie Robinson who in 1946 crossed the baseball color line at Roosevelt Stadium.

 A statue of Christopher Columbus, the work of Jersey City native Archimedes Giacomontonio, has been located on the square since 1950.
 The Stanley and the Loew's have both been restored, the first now an Assembly Hall of Jehovah's Witnesses, the latter used as a moviehouse and for other cultural events.

 The campus of Hudson County Community College is a collection of buildings throughout the district around the square.
 A few blocks to the south near McGinley Square, are Saint Peter's University, Hudson Catholic Regional High School, and the Jersey City Armory.
 A concentration of Overseas Filipino and Indian American-operated shops can be found along Newark Avenue and near India Square to the north.

 Northeast of Journal Square is Five Corners, the county seat of Hudson County.
 The Hudson County Courthouse, located at 583 Newark Avenue 40°43′55″N 74°3′25″W, and the adjacent Hudson County Administration Building, at 595 Newark Avenue, are home to the county's courts and a number of county agencies and departments.
 The Five Corners Branch of the Jersey City Public Library is sited on the intersection itself, while William L. Dickinson High School is located nearby at 2 Palisade Avenue.

-Highrise development
+High-rise development

-Many of the buildings in Journal Square include housing stock (such as brownstones, pre-war apartment buildings, and Frame houses), convenience stores, bodegas, and downscale franchises, that Jerremiah Healy, Mayor of Jersey City, has been referred to as "ugly old eyesores."
+Many of the buildings in Journal Square include housing stock (such as brownstones, pre-war apartment buildings, and Frame houses), convenience stores, bodegas, and downscale franchises, that Jerremiah Healy, Mayor of Jersey City, has referred to as "ugly old eyesores."
 The redevelopment of Journal Square has attracted the interest of urban planners, architects, sociologists, and others, many who view its historical, current, and future use as an important indicator of the contemporary understanding of how cities function.

 A proposed development by Kushner Real Estate Group and National Real Estate Advisors, Journal Squared, is planned as a 2.3 million square foot, 3-tower residential complex.
 The first phase, a 53-story tower, opened in early 2017.
 It sits directly adjacent to the Journal Square PATH station as a continuation of the dense transit-oriented development that has arisen further to the east in Jersey City.
 The towers were designed by Hollwich Kushner and Handel Architects.